dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 9.5.
 Platform Engineering :white_check_mark:

 Platform engineering is gaining popularity the last two years [[source](https://www.cncf.io/blog/2022/07/01/devops-vs-sre-vs-platform-engineering-the-gaps-might-be-smaller-than-you-think/)].
 This topic is a standalone topic and is not the main focus of this paper, but we just quickly want to highlight how control planes like _crossplane_ can modernize your infrastructure, by embracing Platform Engineering and self-service.
-Crossplane has the concept of [Composite Resources](https://crossplane.io/docs/v1.9/concepts/composition.html#composite-resources), that works an abstraction layer between the actual managed resource running on the cloud provider and the resource offered by the infrastructure team to the development teams.
-The developer then do not have to worry about where the database runs.
-The developer just request a database in YAML, and the rest is handled by the abstraction created by the infrastructure/platform team.
+Crossplane has the concept of [Composite Resources](https://crossplane.io/docs/v1.9/concepts/composition.html#composite-resources), that works as an abstraction layer between the actual managed resource running on the cloud provider and the resource offered by the infrastructure team to the development teams.
+The developer then does not have to worry about where the database runs.
+The developer just requests a database in YAML, and the rest is handled by the abstraction created by the infrastructure/platform team.
 The abstraction becomes a platform for the developer to use - and they can self-service/provision infrastructure by using the provided abstraction.
-Developers will only interact directly with kubernetes and not any other cloud platform/portal.
+Developers will only interact directly with Kubernetes and not any other cloud platform/portal.

-_"This conversation is less about crossplane vs terraform.
-This is more about using crossplane to build your own kind of api server, your own control plane that highlights and exposes the resources and the properties that you want your people in your organization.
-This is a little bit different saying: >>hey here is access to GCP. knock yourself out until we get the bill.<<"_ - Kelsey Hightower. [[source]](https://youtu.be/UffM5Gr1m-0?t=843).
+_"This conversation is less about Crossplane vs terraform.
+This is more about using Crossplane to build your own kind of api server, your own control plane that highlights and exposes only the resources and the properties that you want people in your organization using.
+This is a little bit different than saying: >>hey here is access to GCP. knock yourself out until we get the bill.<<"_ - Kelsey Hightower. [[source]](https://youtu.be/UffM5Gr1m-0?t=843).
 In other words, the developers can view the platform team as the cloud provider instead of seeing GCP as their cloud provider.
-Everything the developers needs is exposed through the abstraction provided by the platform team [[source]](https://youtu.be/UffM5Gr1m-0?t=769).
+Everything the developers need is exposed through the abstraction provided by the platform team [[source]](https://youtu.be/UffM5Gr1m-0?t=769).

-The infrastructure team has full control over what is possible through abstraction layer accessible from a this single surface area (as explained in the section above).
+The infrastructure team has full control over what is possible through the abstraction layer accessible from this single surface area (as explained in the section above).

 ## 9.6.
 Pets to Cattle :white_check_mark: